 Durability of Granite and Quartz

-Solid Granite Worktops vs Granite Transformations Overlay
+Solid Granite vs Granite Overlay Worktops

 For the purpose of this overview, granite refers not only to pure granite itself but to the related engineered quartz stone with has very similar properties (see above for an overview of their key differences).
-Granite overlay stone will also be referred to as granite due to its mixture of granite, quartz and stone, and its overall high-quality granite appearance.
+Granite overlay stone will also be referred to as granite due to its mixture of granite, quartz and stone and its overall high-quality granite appearance.

 Solid Granite Worktops